Explore the majesty of the Annapurna in a way that Sir Edmund Hillary had never been able to do.

 Day 1: Arrival at Kathmandu.
 Overnight at Hotel in Kathmandu (Hotel Chhimeki).

-Day 2: Kathmandu to Beshisahar by Bus: You will reach Beshishar 2 PM.
+Day 2: Kathmandu to Beshisahar by Bus: You will reach Beshishar at 2 PM.
 Then you will catch another local jeep to Jagat.

 Day 3: Trek to Bagarchap